Chicago Sting: Cosmos doubled, Willie Morgan, Foulkes quits

 In 1976, more players from the British Isles joined The Sting.
 Polish striker Janusz Kowalik, who had found success during his only season with the Chicago Mustangs eight years earlier, joined as well.

 Although the British incomers were less famous – John James (from Tranmere Rovers), John Lowey (from Manchester United's youth team), Lammie Robertson (Exeter City) and Alan Waldron (Bolton Wanderers & Blackpool) – the club won its first honor in the form of the Northern Division title.

-Although the team lost in the first round of the playoffs to the Toronto Blizzard, they had twice defeated the New York Cosmos (a team featuring international stars Pelé and Giorgio Chinaglia) in regular season play, first winning two-nil in New York, and then at home 4–1.
+Although the team lost in the first round of the playoffs to the Toronto Blizzard, they had twice defeated the New York Cosmos (a team featuring international stars Pelé, Franz Beckenbauer, and Giorgio Chinaglia) in regular season play, first winning two-nil in New York, and then at home 4–1.

 Before the 1977 season, head coach Bill Foulkes signed Willie Morgan who would prove to be one of the most successful and popular players in the NASL's history.
 Morgan, had played over 500 games in the Football League for Bolton Wanderers, Burnley and Manchester United.
 Also arriving from the UK was Ronnie Moore a prolific striker from Tranmere Rovers, but despite these additions the Sting played poorly and Foulkes resigned halfway through the season leaving Willy Roy, his assistant, as interim coach.

 Roy, a German by birth who had arrived with his family in Chicago at the age of six, was a veteran of the early years of the NASL and its forerunner the NPSL.
 The Sting finished the season with a 10 win 16 loss record.